chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

   * Install all requirements for the build process of CoreUI
   * Install all CoreUI requirements and assets
   * Install 'Perfect Scrollbar'
-  * Copy all necessary files for 'Perfect Scrollbar' to the theme directory
+  * Copy all necessary files for 'Perfect Scrollbar' to chameleon's theme directory
   * Copy CoreUI's JavaScript files to chameleon's theme directory
   * Run the `css` command (see below)